 In April 2020, Georgia Power, acting for itself and as agent for the other Co-owners, announced a reduction in workforce at Vogtle Units No. 3 and No. 4, which totaled approximately 20% of the then-existing site workforce.
 This reduction in workforce was a mitigation action intended to address ongoing challenges with labor productivity that were exacerbated by the impact of the COVID-19 pandemic on the Vogtle Units No. 3 and No. 4 workforce and construction site.
 The April 2020 workforce reduction was intended to provide operational efficiencies by increasing productivity of the remaining workforce and reducing workforce fatigue and absenteeism.
 Further, it was also intended to allow for increased social distancing by the workforce and facilitate compliance with the recommendations from the Centers for Disease Control and Prevention.
 The April 2020 workforce reduction did reduce absenteeism, providing an improvement in operational efficiency and allowing for increased social distancing.
-From the initial peak in April 2020, the number of active cases at the site declined significantly during May and early June, but began increasing again in mid-June and continues to impact productivity levels and pace of activity completion.
-As a result of these factors, overall production improvements have not been achieved at the levels anticipated, contributing to the allocation of, and increase in, construction contingency described above.
+Following peaks in April and July and subsequent declines, the number of active cases of COVID-19 at the site continues to fluctuate and impact productivity levels and pace of activity completion.
+As a result of these factors, overall production improvements were not achieved at the levels anticipated, contributing to the allocation of, and increase in, construction contingency described above.

 Southern Nuclear and Georgia Power are pursuing an aggressive site work plan as a strategy to achieve completion of the units by their regulatory-approved in-service dates.
-In July 2020, Southern Nuclear updated its cost and schedule forecast, and indicated that it still expects to achieve the regulatory-approved in-service dates of November 2021 and November 2022 for Vogtle Units No. 3 and No. 4, respectively.
+Georgia Power has stated that it expects to achieve the regulatory-approved in-service dates of November 2021 and November 2022, respectively.